The Original Screenplay Was an E-Mail to my Love,

 I prossimi due disegni sono molto astratti.
 L’uno mi ricorda una versione bidimensionale del prisma che riflette tutti i colori della luce.
 L’altro mi pare proprio l’epicentro del sole.

-Al di sotto di questo piccolo ciclo trovi due fogli aggiuntivi: Una bomba che punta verso un razzo giallo che parte per un fiore altrettanto giallo, modellato di carta e fissato accanto il disegno col fiore molto grande.
+Al di sotto di questo piccolo ciclo trovi due fogli aggiuntivi: Una bomba che punta verso un razzo giallo che parte per un fiore altrettanto giallo, modellato di carta e fissato accanto al disegno col fiore molto grande.
 Nel fiore di carta c’è un altro fiore, arancione.

-2 + 2 – 4 = Giorgia, without Ferraro,
+2 + 2 – 4 = Giorgia Minus Ferraro,